laupiFrpar/dev-desktop/README.md

 ## Todo

-- Install Composer
-- Add some features in `.bash_profile`
 - Customize installation
   - Customize PS1
-    - Install oh-my-git (customize installation)
-    - Install PHP
-        - For creads, pin the imagemagick and php-imagick version (into the file `machine.local` or `creads.local`)
-    - Install mysql
-    - Install `thefuck` for Creads
-    - Install `node@5` for Creads
-    - Install `symfony-console-complete`
-    - Add the configuration for Gitlab Creads
+- Replace values instead of append at the end of file `append_to_file`
-    - Install MailCatcher
+- Install textmate's plugins
-- Install on Linux
+- Install Docker